- Fulbright Awards

 Please read the Terms and Conditions for this award before making an application.

-In making these awards the Commission is looking not only for academic excellence but a focused application, a range of extracurricular and community activities, an indication of ambassadorial skills, a desire to further the Fulbright Programme and a plan to give back to your home country upon returning.
+In making these awards the Commission is looking not only for academic excellence but a focused application highlighting why an experience in a Summer Institute would be transformative for the applicant, a range of extracurricular and community activities, an indication of ambassadorial skills, a desire to further the Fulbright Programme and a plan to give back to your home country upon returning.

 If you are making an application, please save these dates as an invitation to interview may come within a few days of the interview date.
 The selection committee will be comprised of Fulbright Commission staff and on occasion representatives from partner universities, US Embassy representatives, or Fulbright alumni.

 Important note: The US-UK Fulbright Commission is unable to give feedback on individual applications or to provide reasons for their refusal.